More than 85% of Canadian CRC members believe that doing justice is an essential part of Christian faith.

 - Results of a representative survey of CRC members in Canada

 - Themes and insights from Key Informant interviews

-These reports provide descriptive summaries of the data that has been collected over the course of this past year.
-They are supplemented by discussion of relevant academic and popular literature in three blog posts from earlier this year on the Institute for Christian Studies’ Ground Motive blog:
+These reports provided descriptive summaries of the data that was collected over the course of the project.
+They are supplemented by discussion of relevant academic and popular literature in three blog posts on the Institute for Christian Studies’ Ground Motive blog:

 - Part 1: The quest for salvation and our social engagement: Are they reconcilable?

 - Part 2: Whose Reformed tradition?
 Which Kuyper?

 - Part 3: A replacement hermeneutic and an individualist soteriology